tecnaliacybersec/openfhe-sdk-python-docker/README.md

 A simple image based on Debian slim that can be used to run the official Python wrapper for OpenFHE.

+The Python wrapper for OpenFHE is available at https://github.com/openfheorg/openfhe-python.

 # Build the docker image:

 Default config: